 - Stress Incontinence: Pressure is put on the bladder with a laugh, cough, sneeze or while lifting a heavy object or exercising

 - Urge Incontinence (Overactive Bladder): Loss of bladder control after experiencing a sudden, uncontrollable urge to urinate; often this results in the leakage of urine before making it to the bathroom

-- Mixed Incontinence: Both stress and urge incontinence are experienced.
+- Mixed Incontinence: Both types of incontinence are experienced.

 First, your doctor will do a thorough exam to accurately diagnose your condition.
-A physical exam, urine tests, blood tests, stress tests, ultrasound, cystoscopy, x-ray and/or urodynamic tests may be performed.
+A physical exam, urine evaluation, stress tests, ultrasound, cystoscopy, x-ray and/or urodynamic tests may be performed.

 Once your doctor has a clear diagnosis, a treatment plan will be created.
 It may include:

 Anticholinergics may be used to alter the balance between the bladder pressure and sphincter tone; estrogen therapy may be used to strengthen the vaginal wall to treat stress incontinence treatment

 Percutaneous Tibial Nerve Stimulation (PTNS)

 This treatment for overactive bladder is a gentle and gradual way to treat overactive bladder (OAB).
 Mild electrical impulses are sent through an acupuncture-type needle placed near the ankle, which travel up the tibial nerve in the leg and reach the nerves responsible for bladder control.
 These treatments are performed during 30-minute in-office sessions.
 Typically, they are performed over 12 weekly sessions.
 Many patients see improvement after 6 treatments, but it can take up to 12 weeks to see results.
 After the first 12 sessions, most patients will need a treatment once a month but some can go longer between sessions.